 Explore beautiful beaches such as Charlestown Bay, Friendship Bay, and Rameau Bay.
 Most of which can accommodate crewed yachts for anchorage.
 Thus, making it an ideal destination for yachting and sailing.

-The Mandarin Oriental Canouan is the island’s premier and most iconic attraction.
+The northeast coast of Canouan is the island’s premier and most iconic attraction.

 Go sunset watching at South Glossy Bay.

-There’s also a hiking area such as the Wiese.
+Visit a hiking area, such as the Wiese.

 Petit St Vincent